On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Conclusion

 \section{Conclusion}

-In this paper, we exploited the well-known \ac{BC}-\ac{MAC} duality for the achievable sum-rate optimization in a multi-user \ac{BC} that is equipped with an \ac{RIS}.
+In this paper, we exploited the well-known \ac{BC}-\ac{MAC} duality for the achievable sum-rate optimization in a multi-user \ac{BC} in the presence of one or multiple RISs.
 Due to the non-convexity of the considered optimization problem, we proposed three algorithms that provide the same achievable sum-rate.
-In the proposed algorithms, the users\textquoteright{} covariance matrices were optimized by a dual decomposition method with a \ac{BCM} or a gradient-based method, while the optimal RIS phase shifts were sequentially computed by using a derived closed-form expression or in parallel by a gradient-based method.
+In the proposed algorithms, the users\textquoteright{} covariance matrices were optimized by a dual decomposition method with a \ac{BCM} or a gradient-based method, while the optimal RIS phase shifts were sequentially computed by using a closed-form expression or in parallel by a gradient-based method.
 Also, we presented a computation complexity analysis for the proposed algorithms.
-Simulation results show that all algorithms converge to the same achievable sum-rate, although the gradient-based optimization methods are generally more time efficient, particularly when the number of RIS elements is large.
-Furthermore, we demonstrated these algorithms are also easily implementable in the multi-RIS case and can provide significant achievable sum-rate gains that depend on the placement of \ac{RIS} elements in a BC.
+Simulation results showed that the proposed algorithms usually achieve the same sum-rate.
+However, they can produce different sum-rates for some specific situations, due to the non-convexity of the considered problem.
+Also, the gradient-based optimization methods were generally more time efficient, particularly when the number of RIS elements is large.
+Furthermore, we demonstrated that the proposed algorithms are easily implementable in the multi-RIS case as well, and that can provide significant achievable sum-rate gains that depend on the placement of \ac{RIS} elements in a BC.

 \appendices{}